thedart76/aframe-dynamic-fov-reduction/README.md

 ⚠️ Because of the order-dependent rendering in A-Frame, make sure to place the lines of code for the camera rig and its child entities at the bottom of the HTML mark-up.

 ⚠️ The raycaster component uses selective intersections (objects: .clickable) for two reasons:
-1) The vignette image will not be intersecteda
+1) The vignette image will not be intersected
 2) It is best practice to do so in any of your projects

 ------------